conor1982/Iris_Project_2020/README.md

 ### Instructions: How to Run

-* Analysis.py can be ran from the command line.
+* Analysis.py can be run from the command line.
 * The Irisdata set must be entered as an argument on the command line also.
 * The Iris Data set must be in the same folder you are running the command from.
-* All graphical outputs and summary tables will appear in this folder once ran.
+* All graphical outputs and summary tables will appear in the same folder where program is run.
 * If the incorrect file name is entered or the file does not exisit within the relevant folder, the user will recieve an error message i.e. *'File not Found'*

 ### Programming Language